 Varsha is an enthusiastic writer who loves to do extensive research on topics of interest.

 In the computer world, social engineering can be described as tricking someone into doing something, often detrimental, to themselves or others.
 Social engineering is one of the most common forms of hacking because it is so often successful.
-It’s often the most frustrating for the defender because it cannot be prevented using technology alone.
+It’s often frustrating for the victim because it cannot be prevented using technology alone.

 A common social engineering target is to capture a user’s login credentials, using what is called phishing.
 Phishing emails or websites attempt to trick the user into supplying their legitimate login credentials by posing as a legitimate web site or administrator that the end‐user is familiar with.
 The most common phishing ploy is to send an email purporting to be from a web site administrator claiming that the user’s password must be verified or else their access to the site will be cut off.